AchrafKassioui/Learning-SpriteKit/README.md

 VStack {
     // In Swift, we can write `function {}` if the last argument of the function
-    // takes a closure (i.e. some code to run).
+    // takes a closure, i.e. some code to run.
     // We can omit the `()` for calling the function.
 }